fedora-python/portingguide/source/process.rst

 For example, one patch to change the :ref:`except syntax <except-syntax>`, then another for the :ref:`raise syntax <raise-syntax>`.
 Do not submit a single patch saying “Port to Python 3”.
-Doing this makes the change much easier to review.
+Following this workflow makes the changes much easier to review.

 The descriptions of individual items in this guide are written so that you can use them in commit messages with minimal changes to explain why each change